microsoft/WhatTheHack/026-ArcForKubernetes/Student/challenge02.md

 Before we begin managing Kubernetes clusters through Azure Arc for Kubernetes, we first need to deploy Kubernetes clusters.
 In this challenge we are going to deploy a cluster  in our local environment via minikube.

-Once this challenge is complete, we will have a 2nd cluster deployed and ready to be managed by Azure Arc for Kuberentes.
+Once this challenge is complete, we will have a 2nd cluster deployed and ready to be managed by Azure Arc for Kubernetes.
 With minikube cluster deployed, we will be able to manage the cluster centrally via the Azure portal.

 ### Challenge